gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageID`, `PageSize`

-List of giveaways of the current application.
+Fetch the detailed compilation of live, completed, and scheduled point-based giveaways created.

 *Success Response:*